ClementCI/portfolio/deep_learning/deep_belief_net_rbm/README.md

 The implementation is based on Hinton et al.'s foundational work:
 *A Fast Learning Algorithm for Deep Belief Nets* (2006).

 Our experiments focus on the MNIST dataset, where we assess reconstruction quality, training stability, classification accuracy, and generative capacity.
-We analyze how design choices—such as hidden layer sizes, learning rates, and momentum—impact learning dynamics.
+We analyze how design choices, such as hidden layer sizes, learning rates, and momentum—impact learning dynamics.

 <p align="center">
   <img src="figures/scheme.png" width="40%">